MicrosoftDocs/fabric-docs/docs/real-time-analytics/tutorial-3-get-historical-data.md

 > [!NOTE]
 > This tutorial is part of a series.
 For the previous section, see: [Tutorial part 2: Get data with Eventstream](tutorial-2-event-streams.md).

 One-time data loading is often needed for historical data, or for adding dimension tables.
-Recall that the dataset you've ingested with Eventstream doesn't contain latitude and longitude data.
+Recall that the dataset you ingested with Eventstream doesn't contain latitude and longitude data.
 In this section, you're going to load additional information on the pick-up locations and drop-off from a blob storage container.

 ## Get dimension data from blob storage